Erik R. Scott

 Erik Scott is an historian of modern Russia, the Soviet Union, and the global Cold War.
 His work examines migration, diaspora, and empire within and beyond the borders of Russia and Eurasia to illuminate the region’s diversity and reconsider its relationship to the broader world.

-His latest book, Defectors: How the Illicit Flight of Soviet Citizens Built the Borders of the Cold War World, traces the winding journeys of defectors from the Soviet Union to the West through border zones, extraterritorial spaces, and areas at the limits of state jurisdiction, such as international waters and airspaces.
-In so doing, it reveals how disputes over defectors shaped the governance of global borders and helped forge an international refugee system whose legacy and limitations remain with us to this day.
-The book brings together the history of the Cold War, decolonization, migration, and international law.
+His latest book, Defectors: How the Illicit Flight of Soviet Citizens Built the Borders of the Cold War World, traces the journeys of defectors from the Soviet Union to the West through border zones, extraterritorial spaces, and areas at the limits of state jurisdiction, such as international waters and airspaces.
+Bringing together the history of the Cold War, decolonization, migration, and international law, the book reveals how disputes over defectors shaped the governance of global borders and helped forge an international refugee system whose legacy and limitations remain with us to this day.
+Defectors received the Robert H. Ferrell Book Prize from the Society for Historians of American Foreign Relations, the Tonous & Warda Johns Family Book Award from the Pacific Coast Branch of the American Historical Association, and an honorable mention for the Theodore Saloutos Book Award by the Immigration and Ethnic History Society.

 His first book, Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire, moves past the typical divide between center and periphery to look at the USSR as an “empire of diasporas.”
 Investigating Georgian political, cultural, and economic networks that spanned Soviet territory, the book views the evolution of Soviet empire from the perspective of its most prominent internal diaspora.
 The book received the Vice Chancellor for Research Book Publication Award, was an honorable mention for the Council for European Studies Book Award, and a finalist for both the Central Eurasian Studies Book Award and the Joseph Rothschild Prize in Nationalism and Ethnic Studies.

-He received his B.A. from Brown University, his Ph.D. from the University of California, Berkeley, and he has held research fellowships at the Kennan Institute of the Woodrow Wilson International Center for Scholars and Georgetown University’s Center for Eurasian, Russian, and East European Studies.
+He received his B.A. from Brown University, his Ph.D. from the University of California, Berkeley, and he has held research fellowships at the Kennan Institute of the Woodrow Wilson International Center for Scholars and Georgetown University.
 He has been awarded grants from the National Endowment for the Humanities, the American Council of Learned Societies, the American Philosophical Society, and Fulbright-Hays, among others.
 In addition to his historical research, he is the author of several publications on contemporary Russia and Eurasia.

 Since 2020, he has served as Editor of The Russian Review.